Electric ant: Control strategies

 There are several proposed control and prevention strategies that have been taken to help minimize or eradicate the little fire ant.
 The Pacific Ant Prevention Program is a proposal that illustrates prevention methods within the islands located throughout the Pacific region in Polynesia (such as Hawaii and Futuna) for invasive ant species including the little fire ant.
 The program was initiated to provide improved quarantine protocols for the Polynesian area, in addition to raising awareness of the possible impact of the little fire ant.
 In 1999, the Hawaiian State Department of Agriculture proposed a 100% inspection policy on all plant material exported from the state to check for the ant so that it cannot spread to other regions.

 Generally, better agricultural land management—including the reduction of monocultures and lower crop production—can reduce little fire ant populations.
 In addition, proper land management plans can alleviate ant population spikes that occur in highly degraded areas.
 When first constructing an agricultural field, minimizing landscape changes—such a deforestation—can prevent or reduce the population density of the little fire ant.

 Chemicals and pesticides have been employed in smaller density ant populations in the Galapagos Islands.
 These little fire ant populations were no bigger than approximately 24 hectares.
 Other control methods such as non-selective ant poisons, fire and vegetation clearing have been successful on small ant populations and small islands.

 Keratopathy

-There is a strong suspicion of a link between Florida keratopathy or tropical keratopathy and presence of W. auropunctata.
+There is a strong suspicion of a link between Florida keratopathy or tropical keratopathy and presence of A. auropunctatus.